-It should be noted that for business entities3 requesting 60,000 EUR or more, the joint KICs Onboarding Service might perform a creditworthiness check.
+It should be noted that for business entities requesting 60,000 EUR or more, the joint KICs Onboarding Service might perform a creditworthiness check.

-While entities are under the validation process of the joint KICs Onboarding Service, they can proceed with the signature of the Financial Support Agreement (FSA)3, which is expected to be valid until the end of 2025.
+While entities are under the validation process of the joint KICs Onboarding Service, they can proceed with the signature of the Financial Support Agreement (FSA), which is expected to be valid until the end of 2025.

-The Financial Support Agreement lays down the contractual arrangements between the coordinating KIC and the subgrantee regarding the financial support to the third party (i.e. the subgrantee).
-As part of the
+The Financial Support Agreement lays down the contractual arrangements between EIT Urban Mobility and the subgrantee regarding the financial support to the third party (i.e. the subgrantee).
+As part of the FSA, all approved proposals in which the subgrantee is part are annexed to it, as well as the provisions of this Project Implementation Handbook.